Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

 \subsection{Theories with potentials}

 One of the goals of this work is to demonstrate how Lie symmetry analysis of PDEs can be applied to the Euler-Lagrange equations of particle physics models with potentials, such as multi-Higgs models.
-In this section we will show three results which may simplify the symmetry analysis of such models.
+In this section we present three results which may simplify the symmetry analysis of such models.